tudududu/json_tools/script/ae/readMe/README.md

     - `linkData.DATA_JSON_ISO_MODE="manual"`
     - `linkData.DATA_JSON_ISO_CODE_MANUAL=<ISO from filename>`
   3) Calls `pipeline_run.jsx` and records counts for created/inserted/addLayers/pack/ame.
-  4) Optionally reopens the template between runs to keep a clean baseline.
+  4) Closes the project after each run with a save/no-save policy derived from `batch.SAVE_AFTER_RUN` and logs `Closed with: <mode>`.
-  5) Optionally closes the project at the end of the batch.
+  5) Automatically reopens the template for the next run (when any).
+After the last run, closes the project once more with the same policy and logs the final mode.
 - Batch log
   - Writes `POST/WORK/log/batch_orchestrator_<RunId>.log` with one line per run and a final summary.
 - Options (batch namespace, in your preset)